joostwijn/Rotating_Magnetic_Setup/README.md

 The project is divided into three main chapters:

 **1. Parts & Assembly** – Component list, STP and SLDASM files of the entire assembly, SLDPRT files of all parts, DXF files for lasercutting, STL files for 3D printing.
-**2. Electronics** – Introduction electronic componets, wiring diagram, Arduino code, Nextion communication protocol, Nextion code.
+**2. Electronics** – Introduction to the electronic componets used, wiring diagram, Arduino code, Nextion communication protocol, Nextion code.
 **3. Magnets** – Field-shaping algorithm.